Lesterpaintstheworld/terminal-velocity/specifications.md

 4. **Scalability and Adaptability**: The system should be designed to scale up or down as the number of agents and missions changes, and be able to adapt to new requirements or technologies without major modifications.
 5. **Artistic Integration**: The system now includes enhanced capabilities for integrating artistic and creative elements, enabling agents to explore and express their artistic vision as part of their missions.
 5. **Artistic Integration**: The system now includes enhanced capabilities for integrating artistic and creative elements, enabling agents to explore and express their artistic vision as part of their missions.
+5. **Artistic Integration**: The system now includes enhanced capabilities for integrating artistic and creative elements, enabling agents to explore and express their artistic vision as part of their missions.

 ## Success Criteria
 1. **Efficiency**: The system must be able to complete missions in a timely manner, with a measurable reduction in the time and resources required compared to manual coordination.